JosiahParry/r-history/paradigms.md

 The first design philosophy I think is quite apparent in R’s continual development as an interface language.
 I believe part of R’s success is because of the immense community development focusing on interfaces to other tools and languages.
 Most prominently I would argue is the development of interfaces to SQL, Stan, JavaScript, and Python.
 Each enables R users to interact with existing infrastructure which vastly increases the breadth of technologies and tools available to useRs.

 Identifying R’s evolution as an interface language is a rather objective task.
-Assessing these latter two principles is a rather subjective, but one I will endeavor nonetheless.
+Assessing these latter two principles is a subjective task, but one I will endeavor nonetheless.

 The second principle is stated clearly by Ihaka (1998).